teapotlaboratories/bwlr1e/readme.md

 ## Boards
  <p align="center">  <img src="https://github.com/teapotlaboratories/bwlr1e/raw/main/docs/images/pcb_render.gif" alt="pcb_render"  width="50%" height="50%"/><br><b>PCB Render</b></p>

-Built using KiCAD v6, the board is design to be as small as possible with all components placed on the top side of the PCB.
+Built using KiCAD, the board is design to be as small as possible with all components placed on the top side of the PCB.
 The following are the lists of revision of the board:
-- Revision 1: Original design
+- Revision 1: Initial design
-- Revision 2: Updated with rounded trace and change solar cell wiring to parallel for all cell
+- Revision 2: Better trace, use rounded trace and change solar cell wiring to parallel for all cell
 - Revision 3: Rename 3V3 to PRIMIN and breaks out PRIMIN

 The following design are based on the latest revision.